 Predicted Future PSAT Dates in 2024, 2025, and 2026

 If you're a sophomore or younger, you might be wondering when the PSAT is offered in future years.
 Similar to this year, we expect the testing window to cover weekdays in the month of October.
-Based on past dates, here are our predictions for when the PSAT will be held in 2023, 2024, and 2025:
+Based on past dates, here are our predictions for when the Saturday PSAT will be offered: